Disclaimer: I received this item for free or at a reduced price in exchange for my honest, unbiased review. All opinions are my own.

 This food dehydration tutorial not only explains what dehydration is, but also explains where to get food to dehydrate, what you need to get the job done, the advantages of dehydrated food, how to use it and what the average shelf life is!

-Dehydration is a way that you can preserve meat, fruits and vegetables while also saving precious freezer (affiliate link) space plus you know your food is going to be ok even if the electricity goes out.
+Dehydration is a way that you can preserve meat, fruits and vegetables while also saving precious freezer space plus you know your food is going to be ok even if the electricity goes out.

 Food Dehydration Tutorial Basics